ravindar/CarND-Vehicle-Detection/README.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The approach is I took was to do
-1. load vehicle and non-vehicle data
+1. load vehicle and non-vehicle data <br>
-2. extract features based on spatial binning, HOG and color histograming
+2. extract features based on spatial binning, HOG and color histograming <br>
-3. getting training and test data and running a LinearSVC
+3. getting training and test data and running a LinearSVC <br>
-4. Writing code to run sliding windows(varying sizes and on only half the image - smaller window is y_start_stop=[360, 500] and larger window is  y_start_stop=[360, 700]) and extract features.
+4. Writing code to run sliding windows(varying sizes and on only half the image - smaller window is y_start_stop=[360, 500] and larger window is  y_start_stop=[360, 700]) and extract features. <br>
 5. I run the classifiers on these windows from step 4.
-For all the images where there is vehicle I mark it as a hot window
+For all the images where there is vehicle I mark it as a hot window <br>
-6. I run heat mapping to essentially verify vehicles where overlapping windows have positive vehicles
+6. I run heat mapping to essentially verify vehicles where overlapping windows have positive vehicles <br>
-7. I apply threshold to remove false positives
+7. I apply threshold to remove false positives <br>
-8. Run the above pipeline on video
+8. Run the above pipeline on video <br>

 #### Issues
 The biggest issue was finding the HOG parameters.
 It seems like I had to run many options to figure out what worked.